Provencal RecipesSoupTaste

 Provence Gourmet: How to make Bourride

-Bourride is a simple Provencal fish stew.
-It is made with white fish, and the broth is thickened with aïoli, a homemade garlicky mayonnaise.
-It is a cousin of Bouillabaisse as many ingredients are similar.
-The preparation for bourride is relatively quick, depending on the thickness of your fish.
-It is the creamy texture of bourride that separates it from its cousin.
+Bourride is a simple Provencal fish stew made with white fish.
+The broth is thickened with aïoli, a homemade garlicky mayonnaise.
+Many ingredients are similar, making it a cousin of Bouillabaisse.
+Preparing bourride is relatively quick, depending on the thickness of the fish.
+However, its creamy texture separates it from its cousin.
 Gilles Conchy at Provence Gourmet shared this recipe with Perfectly Provence readers.

 Fish Market #Marseille @PerfProvence